-Most cassette toilets allow the flush water to be plumbed in so the tank fills automatically from the grey water onboard your vehicle.
+Some cassette toilets allow the flush water to be plumbed in so the tank fills automatically from the fresh water onboard your vehicle.
 This is easier in the long run, but a more complicated and expensive installation.
 Also, you cannot add a rinse aid to the water refill.

-The alternative is a cassette toilet with a self-contained flush tank and you will need to fill the water manually.
-Dometic cassette toilets do not have on board flush tanks for their Australian models and need to be plumbed in from Grey water tank.
+The alternative is a cassette toilet with a self-contained flush tank that you will need to fill with water manually.
+Dometic cassette toilets do not have on board flush tanks for their Australian models and need to be plumbed in from the fresh water tank.

 Remember, you still need to empty the waste manually on all cassette toilets – and they can fill up fast!

 An after market design called the SOG Ventilation System is also worth a thought when installing a toilet into any caravan or motorhome.
 It immediately removes odours with a powerful ventilation system in your cassette or gravity toilet.
 This keeps the inside of the caravan free from odour and the addition of oxygen into the waste tank speeds up the decomposition of the waste.There are SOG systems to suit varying Dometic and Thetford toilets.

 Consider the space available in your van.
 If you want to save space and have the toilet as part of the shower cubicle, a Thetford side entry or toilet with a swivel seat is a great option.
 This helps maximise space and allows you to squeeze the toilet into a tight space.
 Thetford and Dometic have a great range of cassette toilets that swivel to fit most spaces, like this Dometic CTS 4110 cassette toilet.